 Did you hit a plateau?
 Are you feeling unwell?

-If you hit the point when after 2 check-ins you are stuck on the same look and feel, probably it is time to take a step further in your habit change.
+If you hit the point when after two check-ins you are stuck on the same look and feel, probably it’s time to take a step further in your habit change.

 Look at your actual intake, check what substitutions you can still apply and take it to the next level.